jerelhenderson/mp3tag_actions/actions/README.md

 ### Format ARTIST/COMPOSER and the like
 <ul style="list-style: none;">
 <li>07_1 Copy ARTIST to COMPOSER, create DISPLAY COMPOSER.mta</li>
-	- if ARTIST meets certain conditions, copy to COMPOSER, DISPLAY COMPOSER from COMPOSER, format (mostly GENRE=Classical)
+	- if ARTIST meets certain conditions, copy to COMPOSER, DISPLAY COMPOSER from COMPOSER, format (mostly if STYLE=Classical)
 <li>07_2 Create DISPLAY COMPOSER.mta</li>
-	- create DISPLAY COMPOSER, format for GENRE=Classical tracks
+	- create DISPLAY COMPOSER
 <li>08_1 Convert separators to ; and SPLIT #1 - ARTIST.mta</li>
-	- delimiters in ARTIST are converted to semi-colons, then split to a multi-tag
+	- delimiters in ARTIST are converted to semi-colons, then split into a multi-tag
 <li>08_2 Convert separators to ; and SPLIT #2 - COMPOSER LYRICIST.mta</li>
 	- delimiters in COMPOSER and LYRICIST are converted to semi-colons, then split to a multi-tag
 <li>09 Create DISPLAY ARTIST, format DISPLAY ARTIST.mta</li>